Crunch time beckons for England as stalwarts falter

 But England failed to make second-half pressure count with indifferent performances by Gerrard and Rooney.

-Asked to sum up Rooney’s performance, England manager Roy Hodgson defended one of his most trusted players whose only moment of inspiration was a pinpoint cross for Daniel Sturridge’s equaliser.
+Asked to sum up Rooney’s performance, England manager Roy Hodgson defended one of his most trusted players whose only moment of inspiration was a pinpoint cross for Daniel Sturridge’s equalizer.

 "I thought he played well.
 The players gave everything they could possibly give in this match and I don’t think they let me or the country down.
 We now have to lift our heads up and prepare for the next game."